RillingDev/planning-poker/README.md

 #### Validation & State Transitions

 The general request validation is done in the REST controllers, as is the transition of states (e.g., joining rooms or voting).
 Integrity related validation is done in the persistence layer, such as clearing votes of observers.

 The persistence layer is treated as the single-source-of-truth.

 #### Extensions

 Extensions are primarily controlled using spring profiles that start with the prefix `extension:`.
 This is then delegated to the web app.

+## Background

+This project was developed for my "Ausbildung (Externenprüfung) Fachinformatiker Anwendungsentwicklung" (Form of apprenticeship in Germany).
+Thanks to [Pointsharp GmbH](https://www.cryptshare.com) for letting me work on this project during my employment.